 The second floor of Congress Hall was where the US Senate met.
 Much of the furniture in this room is original and visitors are only allowed to view the room from behind a rope.

-In addition to three three buildings behind the security check point, there are three other places in the Independence Hall complex that are worth visiting.
+In addition to the three buildings behind the security checkpoint, there are three other places in the Independence Hall complex that are worth visiting.

 Inside the building, there is a lot of information about the bell’s history and significance.
 Park rangers are on site to answer any questions.